-- Telford & Wrekin early help process and their role within it; - the process for making referrals to children's social care and for statutory assessments under the Children Act 1989 and the role they might be expected to play in such assessments, and - what to do if a child tells them he/she is being abused, exploited or neglected.
+- Telford & Wrekin early help process and their role within it; - the process for making referrals to children's social care and for statutory assessments under the Children Act 1989, especially section 17 (children in need) and section 47 (a child suffering, or likely to suffer, significant harm) and the role they might be expected to play in such assessments: - what to do if a child tells them he/she is being abused, exploited or neglected; - how to reassure victims they are being taken seriously and that they will be supported and kept safe; - that children may not feel ready or know how to tell someone that they are being abused, exploited or neglected, and/or they may not recognise their experiences as harmful; - staff should be professionally curious and speak to the DSL or their deputies if they have concerns about a child. - staff should build trusted relationships with children which facilitate communication.